 What is Crate Training?

 Your first reaction to crate training may be wait, isn’t that cruel?
 There are a lot of people who feel this way, and the truth is – it can be cruel if the crate is misused.
-For example, the crate is not a “puppy prison” for bad behavior and should never be used as punishment.
+For example, the crate is not a “puppy prison” for bad behavior and should never be used for discipline or as punishment.
 We’ll talk more about some of the “don’ts” when it comes to crate training later.

 But for now, let’s talk about what good crate training means.

 To put it simply, proper crate training means teaching your German Shepherd puppy to LOVE its crate!
 Think of your dog’s crate as its own little home sweet home where you want it to feel relaxed, secure, and cozy.
 To make this happen, your pup must think of its crate as a place where the good times roll!
 In other words, a puppy should associate its crate with only pleasant experiences.